 - Completing a Faculty Letter of Recommendation (distributed during Clinical Orientation)

-- Completing three shifts an Outreach Volunteer.
+- Completing three shifts as an Outreach Volunteer

 We are very low on volunteers in the summer so we are asking that more community members throughout Saskatoon volunteer at SWITCH.
 Please ask your friends and family if they would like to engage in a unique volunteer opportunity by becoming a SWITCHer!
 We request that community members attend a General Orientation, provide a criminal record and vulnerable sector check, as well as letter of reference.